John Pierce (tenor): Career

 Pierce was born in Woodstock, Illinois, to parents who were both music professionals.
 He studied at the University of Illinois at Urbana-Champaign to 1982, with William Warfield, Grace Wilson and John Wustman, graduating as a Master of Music.
 He began his career as a baritone, but turned to the heldentenor repertoire, and won the Wagner-Preis of the Liederkranz Foundation Competition in New York City in 1992.

 In 1992, he moved with his family to Germany where he became a member of the Staatstheater Cottbus.
 In 2002, he turned to freelance singing.
 He appeared at international opera houses.
 In 2004, he appeared in the title role of Friedrich Cerha's Der Rattenfänger at the Wiener Festwochen.
 He performed the title role of Wagner's Tannhäuser at the Stadttheater Minden in October 2005, and of Lohengrin in 2009.
-He appeared as Tristan first at the Opernhaus Dortmund in 2000, and performed the role internationally, including in Prague, Rio de Janeiro, Innsbruck, Rotterdam, and at the 2010 Richard Wagner Festival Wels.
+He appeared as Tristan first at the Opernhaus Dortmund in 2000, and performed the role internationally, including in Prague, Rio de Janeiro, Innsbruck, Rotterdam, La Plata-Argentina and at the 2010 Richard Wagner Festival Wels.